-Mr Middlemas is a Chartered Accountant, a member of the Australian Institute of Company Directors and holds a Bachelor of Commerce degree.
+Mr Middlemas is a Chartered Accountant who also holds a Bachelor of Commerce degree.
 He worked for a large international Chartered Accounting firm before joining the Normandy Mining Group where he was a senior group executive for approximately 10 years.
 He has had extensive corporate and management experience, and is currently a director with a number of publicly listed companies in the resources sector.

 Mr Middlemas was appointed a Director and Chairman of Berkeley Energia Limited on 27 April 2012.
-During the three year period to the end of the financial year, Mr Middlemas has held directorships in Constellation Resources Limited (November 2017 - present), Apollo Minerals Limited (July 2016 - present), GCX Metals Limited (October 2013 - present), GreenX Metals Limited (August 2011 - present), Salt Lake Potash Limited (January 2010 - present), Equatorial Resources Limited (November 2009 - present), Sovereign Metals Limited (July 2006 - present), Odyssey Gold Limited (September 2005 - present), Peregrine Gold Limited (September 2020 - February 2022), Piedmont Lithium Limited (September 2009 - December 2020) and Cradle Resources Limited (May 2016 - July 2019).
+During the three year period to the end of the financial year, Mr Middlemas has held directorships in NGX Limited (April 2021 - present), Constellation Resources Limited (November 2017 - present), Apollo Minerals Limited (July 2016 - present), GCX Metals Limited (October 2013 - present), GreenX Metals Limited (August 2011 - present), Salt Lake Potash Limited (Receivers and Managers Appointed) (January 2010 - present), Equatorial Resources Limited (November 2009 - present), Sovereign Metals Limited (July 2006 - present), Odyssey Gold Limited (September 2005 - present) and Peregrine Gold Limited (September 2020 - February 2022).